0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 I had a features called **Figure** which can be *True* or *False* because it seems like if a data citation is in a caption's figure, so there is high chance to be use in the paper.

-I've also implemented non-ascii character suppression, because it looks like sometimes it just corrupt a complete sentence even for an human reading.
+I've also implemented **non-ascii character suppression**, because it looks like sometimes it just corrupt a complete sentence even for an human reading.

-I thought to other class because sometimes the limit is really blurry :
+I thought to **other categories** because sometimes the limit is really blurry :

  - Unclassifiable/other : it take references and sentences that doesn't make any that look like false positive.
  - Study : here authors have study the current data
  - Match : here they don't really use the data but match them like with a BLASTX or BLASTN etc.
  - Design/Inspire : I've note that a lot of authors told that they design thanks to a dataset something, it's a background thing but maybe it could be split between thses two.

-I've note something that acn be helpfull : sometimes citations looks like : *AccessionNb **to** AccessionNb+n*, so I think it mean that authors use AccessionNb, AccessionNb+1, AccessionNb+2, AccessionNb+3,...
+:warning:I've note something that can be helpfull : sometimes citations looks like : *AccessionNb **to** AccessionNb+n*, so I think it mean that authors use AccessionNb, AccessionNb+1, AccessionNb+2, AccessionNb+3,...
 AccessionNb+n where n is the last of the series., so in one citation there is sometimes more AccessionNb than what is written.

 - *Papers & Blogs* :